upstream-se/guidebook-draft/docs/meta/constitutional-foundations/decision-principles/index.md

 > This page is not yet specified.
 Its structural position is defined, but its content has not been developed.

+## Principles

+> ■ Principle — Contextual Indexing
+Intermediate pages must integrate structural indexing into conceptually meaningful sections rather than relying on fixed structural labels.

+> ■ Principle — Conceptual Node Integrity
+A page must exist in the primary tree only if it has independent conceptual significance.

 ## Summary

 This page is reserved for defining the decision principles used to justify and constrain governance and structural choices in the guidebook.